streetturtle/awesome-wm-widgets/logout-popup-widget/README.md

 # Logout Popup Widget

-Widget which allows to perform lock, reboot, log out, power off and sleep actions.
+Widget which allows performing lock, reboot, log out, power off and sleep actions.
 It can be called either by a shortcut, or by clicking on a widget in wibar.

 <p align="center">
     <img src="https://github.com/streetturtle/awesome-wm-widgets/raw/master/logout-popup-widget/screenshot.gif" alt="screenshot">